AbhisekhNayek/MagicNumber/README.md

 1. Open `index.html` in a web browser.
 2. Enter any three-digit number in the input field.
-3. Click the "Perform Magic" button.
+3. Click the "Go" button.
 4. See the magic happen!

 ## Customization